AlanLuu/lox-go/README.md

     - `range(stop)`, which takes in an integer and returns a range object with a start value of `0`, a stop value of `stop`, and a step value of `1`
     - `range(start, stop, [step])`, which takes in `start`, `stop`, and `step` as integers and returns a range object with the specified parameters.
 If `step` is omitted, the resulting range object will have a step value of `1`
     - `Set(element1, element2, ..., elementN)`, which takes in a variable number of arguments and returns a set with the arguments as set elements with all duplicate elements removed.
 If an argument cannot be stored in a set, a runtime error is thrown
+    - `SetIterable(iterable)`, which takes in an iterable and returns a set with the iterable elements as set elements.
+If an element from the iterable cannot be stored in a set, a runtime error is thrown
     - `sleep(duration)`, which pauses the program for the specified duration in seconds
     - `type(element)`, which returns a string representing the type of the element
 - This Lox REPL supports typing in block statements with multiple lines